7 Best of Malaysia’s Hot Springs

 • Nearby Amenities: 3 stars (Rainforest restaurant onsite, shops within walking distance)

-Ayer Hangat Village Langkawi, Kedah
+Ayer Hangat Village Langkawi

 Nestled amidst paddy fields and traditional Malay villages, Ayer Hangat Village offers a glimpse into local life.
 Soak in naturally formed pools fed by thermal springs, surrounded by lush greenery.
-Steeped in legend, Ayer Hangat boasts therapeutic mud baths and traditional Malay massage, offering a cultural experience alongside relaxation.
+Natural saltwater hot springs at Ayer are extremely rare and found in just three other countries worldwide.

 Mineral Symphony: The waters are rich in sulfur, sodium, and chloride, offering potential benefits for skin conditions, rheumatism, and muscle relaxation.